hetsachaniya28/het_flutter/README.md

 ## Development Pattern

 The application implements a clean separation of concerns.
-The **Service Layer** manages asynchronous HTTP networking with custom headers for Linux compatibility, the **Model Layer** handles JSON serialization with null-safety, and the **UI Layer** manages state-driven rendering using `FutureBuilder`.
+The **Service Layer** manages asynchronous HTTP networking with custom headers for Linux compatibility, the **Model Layer** handles JSON serialization, and the **UI Layer** manages state-driven rendering using `FutureBuilder` for an asynchronous user interface.

 ---

-**Everything is now set.
-Would you like me to help you write a short LinkedIn post to showcase this project?**